 Our students will encounter rules and laws throughout their entire lives.
 We want our students to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be adhered to.

 This understanding of the importance of rules is consistently reinforced through assemblies and our curriculum.
 The involvement of our students in the creation of the school rules helps them to understand the reasons behind the rules and the consequences if they are broken.
 Through the Philosophy, Religion and Ethics lessons, students debate and discuss the reasons for laws so that they can recognise the importance of these for their own protection.
-Throughout the year we welcome visits from members of the wider community including Police, the Fire Service and many more.
-We also have a very successful record in the regional Mock Trials with students from all age groups forming a formidable legal team.

 We invest a great deal of time in creating a positive culture in our school, so that children are in a safe environment where choices and freedoms are encouraged.
 In lessons, student choice is key to motivation and learning tasks are often left for the child to decide upon.
 Our enrichment offer is extensive, allowing students freely to choose to pursue particular areas of interest within their curriculum time.
 Furthermore, this removes the barrier for students that do not have transport to attend after-school activities; this particularly affects students that are eligible for the Pupil Premium.